-This annual report covers the period 1 July 2020 to 30 June 2021, which is the final year of our Long-term Plan 2018-28 (LTP).
+This annual report covers the period 1 July 2020 to 30 June 2021, which is the third year of our 2018-28 Long-term Plan.

 In between annual reports, we produce regular reports to our Strategy, Finance and Risk Committee to track our progress against targets and budgets.